Interview with Marion Burger & Ilan Cohen

 Marion Burger: – We met on the set of a feature film.
 I was a production designer, Ilan was first assistant director.
 We fell in love and decided to work together because we had so much in common.

-Marion, Emperor is rooted in your personal experience because of the story of your father and his stroke and his aphasia.
+Marion, Emperor is rooted in your personal experience because of the story of your father, his stroke and his aphasia.
 When it happened, how old were you?

 Marion Cohen: – I was 21.
 It was summertime, we were on holiday with my parents in Provence.
 It was very traumatic in a way, because in one day my father lost the ability to speak.
 And so I lost a part of my father.
 I never had an adult relationship with him.

 I realized that some years after the incident.
-I think, what I missed was not really meeting my father as an adult.
-He was there - and he was not there.
-It felt very unfair not to be able to share things with him.
-I started to think that I needed to do something to understand him – maybe not with language, but with my own way, to see little things as signals, as clues of his story.
-So I began - like a journalist - just trying to understand: scientifically, medically.
-I was observing the speech therapist of my father during some classes, because I wanted to know what was aphasia.
-I observed that there are some poetic images in the way he communicated.
-Sometimes you have moments of fun just because the situation is completely absurd and he's telling things that sound completely crazy and sometimes you really laugh a lot just because the situation is so absurd.
-But sometimes, you notice there is like a method to his madness – that the mistaken words he choses have some emotional meaning.
-As though he was attempting to communicate through some personal emotional memory.
+What I missed was not really meeting my father as an adult.
+He was there and, at the same time, he wasn’t there.
+It felt very unfair to not be able to share things with him.
+I started to think that I needed to do something to understand him – maybe not through language, but in my own way, learning to see little things as signals, as clues of his story.
+So I began – like a journalist – just trying to understand: scientifically, medically.
+I attended some sessions to observe my father’s speech therapist because I wanted to know what aphasia really is.
+I noticed that there are some poetic images in the way he

 Did making “Emperor” help you to understand your relation with your father?